Sustainable Development Goals

 Goal 8: Decent Work and Economic Growth

-For the Schaeffler Group respect for human rights is an indispensable part of corporate responsibility.
-The company rejects any form of human rights violations such as child and forced labour or discrimination based on racial/ethnic origin, colour, or gender.
-Respect for human rights is part of the group-wide Code of Conduct and our Supplier Code of Conduct.
+For the Schaeffler Group, respect for human rights is an essential component of corporate responsibility.
+The company rejects any form of human rights violations or discrimination - for instance, based on origin, skin color, or gender.
+Respect for human rights is an integral part of the Group-wide Code of Conduct as well as the Supplier Code of Conduct.
 In 2022, the Schaeffler Group implemented the Human Rights Risk Assessment (HRRA), a systematic risk identiﬁcation and reporting system.
 In the coming fiscal year 2023, the HRRA will be supplemented by additional human rights topics in accordance with the German Supply Chain Risk Management Act (Lieferkettensorgfaltspﬂichtengesetz, LkSG).

 Goal 9: Industry, Innovation and Infrastructure